 What is an MC Driver’s Licence?

 Before we can get started with this, however, you may be wondering what an MC Driver’s license actually is.
-If so, we’re are going to begin with a quick and simple definition.
+If so, we’re going, to begin with, a quick and simple definition.

 MC Driver’s Licence Requirements

 Now that you know what an MC truck driving license is, and understand why it’s so valuable, it’s time to get into the juicy section.
 Below, we are going to talk about how a truck driver or trainee would go about securing their MC license, as well as cover some of the most important requirements you’ll need to meet in order to be eligible for this certification.

 To start with, an MC license can only be applied for and attained by licensed truck drivers who’ve either already got their HR (Heavy Rigid) licenses, or their HC (Heavy Combination) license.
 These drivers would then need to apply for their MC license then complete their MC assessment according to the NSW rules.

 However, there are a few eligibility requirements that must be met before a driver is fit to pursue their MC license.
 These include the fact that the participant: